 Foreclosure defense attorneys

-If you receive a foreclosure notice, you need to hire Ostling & Abbott.
+If you receive a foreclosure notice, we can help you through it.
 Our foreclosure attorneys can work with you to negotiate with the bank for leniency.
 Our knowledgeable attorneys use strategic foreclosure defenses to keep clients in their homes or preserve their credit.
 Our legal services team wants to help you.
 Contact one of our foreclosure defense today.

 Your months behind on your mortgage, you have quit taking calls from your homes lender, you are sick from worrying and you haven’t slept in months.
 Then you get the knock at the door and your handed Court papers giving you a foreclosure summons.
 The summons say show up in Court and pay up, including late fees, attorney fees and court cost or get out.
 Is your home being taken from you?
 Will the Sheriff come the next day and throw you and your furniture out on the street.
 No worries, sleep well, you have lots of options and you may well keep your house or it may take months, if not years, before you would be asked to move.
 In fact, in some cases, the lender may give you months to move out and offer to pay you thousands of dollars if you agree to move out on a preset date, even though you haven’t paid your mortgage payments, your real estate taxes and your insurance for months or years.